cryptosubh/blog/_drafts/Feeling-Blue.md

 So which unbiased estimator is the best?
 The one which varies the least from zero on any given sample is the best -- that is, the one with the lowest MSE is best.

 The **Gauss-Markov Theorem** states that under certain conditions, the ordinary least squares regression is BLUE.
+If *homoscedasticity* doesn't hold, then OLS will not be BLUE but a variation called *generalized least squares* will be.

 The text that inspired this post is an 80-page paper called *Understanding Regression Assumptions* by William D. Berry.
 If you care about understanding every single detail of regressions, I can't recommend it strongly enough.
 He uses a lot of equations, but also somehow explains everything in an extremely intuitive manner.
+I learned something new on almost every page.